 - You need to have enough free storage space on your hard drive for copies of all your files and folders.

 - You will need to have a stable broadband connection and keep the computer powered on during the complete download and upload process.
 Interruptions to the internet connection and power supply may cause download and/or upload errors.

 - You will have to download the files and folders that are shared with you separately.

 When someone shares a file or folder with your OneDrive account, it appears in the "Shared" section of your OneDrive.
 You can either download these files and folders separately or you can add them to your Drive before you start downloading the content of the account.

 How VaultMe compares to the manual method

-If you want to migrate your OneDrive files and folders to another OneDrive account, you have two options: you can copy them automatically using VaultMe or you can download and upload them manually.
+If you want to migrate your OneDrive files and folders to another OneDrive account, you have two options: you can make an automatic OneDrive transfer to another account using VaultMe or you can download and upload them manually.

 The easy way to move your content is to use VaultMe.
 The VaultMe app saves the structure of the OneDrive account, provides precise results, and works fast.
 It is a paid service but it may cost you more in time and effort to migrate your content manually.